OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

   - The `:infra` section must not be modified, this is used by OpenNebula.

 ### Pull Request Submission
-As soon as appliance contributors make sure the appliance certification tests are passed successfully one needs to submit a pull request (PR) to the OpenNebula Community Marketplace GH repository.
+As soon as appliance contributors make sure the appliance certification tests are passed successfully they need to submit a pull request (PR) to the OpenNebula Community Marketplace GH repository.

+{{< alert title="Note" color="success" >}}
+Please, note that it is not expected that the appliance contributor uploads the appliance image.
+It’s expected to have in the PR just the code which can be used to generate the appliance image.
+As soon as OpenNebula has the complete PR the image will be generated and uploaded to the corresponding endpoint, the appliance’s metadata will be modified accordingly with the link to the image and made available on the Community Marketplace.{{< /alert >}}

-Such PR consists of the following parts:
+The PR should contain, at least, the following files:
 * **Appliance directory.** New directory `appliances/<appliance_name>` that includes:
    - **YAML file with an appliance description.** One can use a [template](https://github.com/OpenNebula/marketplace-community?tab=readme-ov-file#image-with-optional-vm-template) as an example and/or check  already [existing](https://github.com/OpenNebula/marketplace-community/tree/master/appliances) in the Community Marketplace Github repository similar files.
 It should be named `<UUID>.yaml`, where `<UUID>` is a unique identifier generated at the time of the appliance creation
    - **Appliance script.** Appliances can be written in Ruby (`appliance.rb`) or bash ([appliance.sh](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/appliance.sh)).